Path // www.yourhtmlsource.com → UPDATES

 And so, like Jurassic Park, HTMLSource is back online, and back up-to-date!

 The major change for this 2009 update is that we’ve cast off our underlying XHTML code and gone back to good ol’ HTML 4.01, like old times.
 XHTML was hot way back in the space-year 2000 when it first emerged, and just about everybody was gushing about how it was the future of markup.
 Since then, this brave new future hasn’t materialised as originally expected.
-There were some missteps, like a draft of a now-dead XHTML 2 that nobody wanted to use.
+There were some missteps, like a draft of a now-dead XHTML 2 specification that nobody wanted to use.
 Work on a new version of HTML, which was becoming increasingly desperately needed, stalled in the somewhat slow and stodgy W3C (who normally take care of these things), as they were putting their efforts into XML, XHTML and assorted other languages.
 An outside group calling themselves the “Web Hypertext Application Technology Working Group” (WHATWG) stepped up and developed a pretty nice specification for a new version of HTML, which naturally they called HTML 5.
 HTML 5 is the new hot.

 HTML 5 isn’t ready to be used just yet, although it probably won’t be long before browsers start supporting some of the more obviously useful new elements in the specification, like sections and the video element.
 When they do, I’ll describe how to use them here.
 For now, have a look through the newly revamped list of tutorials that I’ve written over the years that have been updated to be current with what modern web browsers like Firefox, Safari and Chrome are able to do.